usoni01/take-home-engineering-challenge/README.md

 ### Programming Language

-You are welcome to use any languagem frameworks or libraries you like.
+You are welcome to use any language frameworks or libraries you like.

 ### Data Storage